 Russia registers virus vaccine, Putin's daughter given it

-Russian President Vladimir Putin says that a coronavirus vaccine developed in the country has been registered for use and one of his daughters has already been inoculated.
-Speaking at a government meeting on Tuesday, Putin said that the vaccine has proven efficient during tests, offering a lasting immunity from the coronavirus.
+Russia on Tuesday became the first country to officially register a coronavirus vaccine and declare it ready for use, despite international skepticism.
+President Vladimir Putin said that one of his daughters has already been inoculated.
+Putin emphasised that the vaccine underwent the necessary tests and has proven efficient, offering a lasting immunity from the coronavirus.
+However, scientists at home and abroad have been sounding the alarm that the rush to start using the vaccine before Phase 3 trials — which normally last for months and involve thousands of people — could backfire.

-Putin emphasised that the vaccine underwent the necessary tests.
-He added that one of his two daughters has received a shot of the vaccine and is feeling well.
-Russian authorities have said that medical workers, teachers and other risk groups will be the first to be inoculated.
+Speaking at a government meeting Tuesday, Putin emphasised that the vaccine has undergone proper testing and proven safe to use.
+"I would like to repeat that it has passed all the necessary tests," he said.
+"The most important thing is to ensure full safety of using the vaccine and its efficiency."
+The Russian leader added that one of his two daughters has received two shots of the vaccine and is feeling well.
+"She has taken part in the experiment," Putin said.

-Russia is the first country to register a coronavirus vaccine.
-Many scientists in the country and abroad have been skeptical, however, questioning the decision to register the vaccine before Phase 3 trials that normally last for months and involve thousands of people..
+Putin said that his daughter had a temperature of 38 degrees Celsius (100.4 Fahrenheit) on the day of the first vaccine injection, and then it dropped to just over 37 degrees on the following day.
+After the second shot she again had a slight increase in temperature, but then it was all over.
+"She's feeling well and has high number of antibodies," Putin added.
+He didn't specify which of his two daughters — Maria or Katerina — received the vaccine.

 - READ MORE ON: